jakubswi/Space-Invaders/README.md

 ## Credits

 This game was inspired by the classic arcade game Space Invaders.
-Implementation and enhancements were done by Jakub Świdłowski.
+## License

+This project is licensed under the [MIT License](LICENSE).